When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Other Diagnostic Tests

-Based on the results of the ECG, the doctor may also order blood tests or other diagnostic tests.
+Based on the results of the EKG, the doctor may also order blood tests or other diagnostic tests, like imaging or a stress test.
 These tests can help doctors learn whether the heart palpitations might be related to anemia, electrolyte imbalance, an overactive thyroid, or other underlying health concerns.

 How Are Heart Palpitations Treated?